Summer Deals & Coupon Codes for 2023

 Reason #4.
 The cycling thermostat doesn’t activate

-A cycling thermostat is a device’s way to protect itself from overheating.
-Once a dryer gets too hot, this component reacts to the increased temperature and shuts the appliance off automatically.
-However, if a cycling thermostat isn’t functioning, it may be why a clothing dryer is overheating and shuts off.
-To access, repair, or replace the thermostat, you will need to remove the dryer’s back panel.
-Once you have the full view of the component, do some testing using a multi-probe device.
-If the reading is ‘zero,’ the thermostat works.
-If it’s infinity, you will have to replace it.
-The good news is, thermostats are relatively inexpensive — getting a new one is cheaper than replacing the dryer.
+A cycling thermostat serves as a safety measure to prevent the appliance from overheating.
+When a dryer reaches excessive temperatures, this component reacts by automatically shutting off the appliance.
+However, if the cycling thermostat fails to function properly, it could be the reason why a dryer is overheating and shutting off unexpectedly.
+To access, repair, or replace the thermostat, you’ll need to remove the back panel of the dryer.
+Once you have clear access to the component, conduct some tests using a multi-probe device.
+If the reading shows ‘zero’, the thermostat is functional.
+However, if it shows ‘infinity’, it indicates the need for replacement.
+Fortunately, thermostats are relatively inexpensive, making it a more affordable option than replacing the entire dryer.

 WHAT TO DO IF A DRYER OVERHEATS AND SHUTS OFF?